 According to the American Institute of Stress, 66% of stress comes from managing a work/life balance and an overwhelming workload, with 12% of employees having called in sick due to stress.

-There are several examples of the four-day week being successfully implemented, but if your company needs to respond quickly to business opportunities—as is often the case in sales—then losing a fifth day won’t work for you.
+There are several examples of the four-day week, or other less than 40 hour week alternatives, being successfully implemented, but if your company needs to respond quickly to business opportunities—as is often the case in sales—then losing a fifth day might not work for you.

 Like any major change to your company, you need to understand why you’re making the change, and what the benefits will be.